ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 -p 5601:5601 docker.elastic.co/kibana/kibana-oss:<kibana_version>
 ```

-The Docker command has two volumes attached with the `-v` flag.
+The Docker command has two volumes that are attached with the `-v` flag.
 These are mounted to the Kibana container at the path `/usr/share/kibana/config/`, which is a configuration directory that Kibana looks at for configuration files.
-- The first volume points to your `kibana.yml` file on your local filesystem and maps it to `/usr/share/kibana/config/`.
-The file name it assigns in the container must be named `kibana.yml` because that’s the file name that the Kibana server reads server properties from.
+- The first volume points to your `kibana.yml` file on your local file system and maps it to `/usr/share/kibana/config/`.
+The file name that it assigns in the container must be named `kibana.yml` because that’s the file name that the Kibana server reads server properties from.
 - The second volume first takes the path on your system to the self-signed certificate that you saved earlier, and maps it to `/usr/share/kibana/config/`.
-The volume path on the container and the path specified as `elasticsearch.ssl.certificateAuthorities` in `kibana.yml` must match.
+The volume path on the container and the path that is specified as `elasticsearch.ssl.certificateAuthorities` in `kibana.yml` must match.
 - The `-p` specifies which port is exposed from the container, and the port you'll use to access Kibana.